 There are age appropriate courses for different grade levels.
 The 7-9th grade junior high program, which we use the most, published its 2nd edition in 2014, after field testing it around the country for about a year; it's very up-to-date.

-The 7-9 grade "Our Whole Lives" curriculum is the longest, with twenty five 90-minute sessions, so if the group meets once a week, that’s about a six-month-long class.
+The 7-9 grade "Our Whole Lives" curriculum is the longest, with twenty five 90-minute sessions, so if the group meets 3 hours a week, that’s a three-month-long program.

 Some people may react, “how much sex ed can middle schoolers possibly need?” but let’s point out again that it’s MORE THAN sex ed, it’s about establishing lifelong SEXUAL HEALTH, and the answer is a lot!